 Anna Piela has worked as a researcher in a variety of contexts: academic, community, and as a commercial consultant.
 She is associated with the Muslim Women’s Council in Bradford, UK, and has been appointed as an editor on the board of Hawwa: Journal of Women of the Middle East and the Islamic World.

-Her latest research project looks at women’s mosques in the West.
+Her other research project looks at women’s mosques in the West.
 She presented a research paper on this topic titled ‘Women-led mosques in the UK, the USA and Denmark as spaces of women’s citizenship – a comparative online study’ at the British Association for Islamic Studies Conference at the University of Chester, UK (April 11-13, 2017).